The Story Behind AAA Tanzanite

 The majority of gems are graded on one of four levels, ranging from A to AAAA.
 AAA Tanzanite is one of the very best grades available on the market!
 Estimates suggest that only about five percent of all Tanzanite is of this grade or better.

 - AAAA – Less than one percent of all material makes this grade.
 We reserve this stone for the finest jewelry, such as the Iliana and Rhapsody collections.
+This grade may also be called Vivid.

 - AAA – The general highest quality material available, reserved for the very best jewelry.
 It represents about five percent of all Tanzanite.
 This grade has a strong representation of blue and violet, with intense flashes of burgundy.

 - AA – The standard jewelry grade of Tanzanite.
 Still very blue to violet in color, the trichroic properties are not as high as those seen in ‘AAA.’
 This grade comprises about 20 to 30 percent.
+This grade may also be called Premium.

 - A – Lighter in color than ‘AA’ grade tanzanite, it may not possess all colors seen in the higher grades.
 The predominant color is lavender blue.
 This grade represents between 50 to 75 percent of the total tanzanite supply.